markusweldon/markusweldon/readme.md

 ### 👨‍💻 About:

-With over 16 years in the tech industry, I possess deep expertise in B2B technical pre-sales and solution engineering.
-I excel in architecting and implementing value-driven software solutions that tackle complex business challenges and drive business growth.
+With over 16 years in the tech industry, I've developed deep domain expertise in B2B technical pre-sales and solution engineering.
+I excel in architecting and implementing value-driven software solutions that tackle complex business challenges and help drive sustainable business growth.

-My primary objective and North Star is architecting enterprise solutions to address impactful business challenges while also ensuring they are sustainable and scale economically to support future business growth.
-This approach ensures customers realize a greater return on investment over time.
+My personal North Star is focused on architecting scalable enterprise solutions that directly address impactful business challenges while ensuring they support future business growth.
+This ensures customers realize a greater return on investment.

 <img src="images/synthwave-divider-optimized.gif" height="2" width="100%">